Conversations in Social Innovation

-The conversations allow participants to connect their research with the pursuit of social innovations as well as new, effective, and system-aware solutions to persistent social problems.
+The conversations allow participants to connect their research with the pursuit of social innovations.

 Taylor aims to promote networking, explore pathways in social innovation research, and advance our social innovation research collaborations among the center, Tulane, local universities, and community partners.

-We welcome doctoral students, faculty, post-doctoral researchers and community researchers keen to learn more about research in social entrepreneurship, design thinking and social innovation.
+We welcome doctoral students and other graduate students, faculty, post-doctoral researchers and community researchers keen to learn more about research in social entrepreneurship, design thinking, and social innovation.

-- “Tales from the Field” in 9/12 2018 featured doctoral students Maille Faughnan and Jeanne Firth sharing findings from their research on design thinking update in Kenya and food system philanthropy in New Orleans.
-Download their slides and notes from the 9/12/18 event.
+“Tales from the Field” featured doctoral students Maille Faughnan and Jeanne Firth sharing findings from their research on design thinking update in Kenya and food system philanthropy in New Orleans.
+Download the slides from the Sept.
+2018 event.

 Led by graduate students and supported by the Taylor Center, the day-long Social Innovation Symposium evolved into the current “S.I.
 Conversations”.
 Discovering Social Innovation through Engaged Scholarship” took place in 2015.
 View the 2015 Social Innovation Symposium program (pdf).